asecurityteam/awsconfig-transformerd/README.md

 <a id="markdown-AWSConfig Transformer" name="AWSConfig Transformer"></a>
-# AWS Config Transformer - description
+# AWS Config Transformer - an service that receives AWS config changes and transforms them to a more consumable form, POSTing to a configured endpoint

 <https://github.com/asecurityteam/awsconfig-transformer>